zoomlogo/flax/wishlist.md

 - ⁷ 256
 - ⁸ left arguement of chain
 - ⁹ right argument of chain
-- ς read a character from stdin
-- σ read a line from stdin
 - ∃ get register

 SINGLE BYTE MONADS